abinit/abinit/doc/tutorial/compilation.md

 This may happen on clusters when the CPU family available on the frontend differs from the one available on the compute node and aggressive optimization options (-O3, -march, -xHost, etc) are used.
 Removing the optimization options and using the much safer -O2 level may help.
-Alternatively, one can compile the source directly on the compute node or use compilation options compatible both with the frontend and the compute node (ask your sysadmin for details).
+Alternatively, one can **configure and compile** the source directly on the compute node or use compilation options compatible both with the frontend and the compute node (ask your sysadmin for details).

 !!! warning